xseman/bysquare/README.md

 ![version][version]
 ![build][build]

-Simple JavaScript library to generate and parse "PAY by square" string.
+Simple JavaScript library to encode and decode "PAY by square" string.

 **What is `PAY by square`?**